mattermost/mattermost-developer-documentation/site/content/contribute/_index.md

 weight: 1
 ---

-This guide is the overarching reference for all things contribution at Mattermost.
-Here is a brief recap to help you find what you're looking for:
+This guide is a reference for all things contribution at Mattermost.
+Here is a brief summary to help you find what you're looking for:

 - Section 1: Why you might contribute
 	This section contains information on how to get started depending on the avenue you've chosen to contribute.